thom4parisot/talks/README.md

 Since March 2013, all slides are baked in HTML using the nice [reveal.js](https://github.com/hakimel/reveal.js/).

-Prior to March 2013, slides are [available on my Slideshare account](http://www.slideshare.net/oncletom/presentations).
+Prior to March 2013, slides are PDF exports of Keynote/OpenOffice presentations.

 ## Available Topics